tedneward/Azgaarnoth/Magic/Spells/crimson-blade.md

 ---
 You inflict a wound upon yourself and sculpt the flowing, crimson blood into a blade in your free hand.
 The blade is similar in size and shape to a scimitar, and lasts for the duration.
 If you let go of the blade, it splatters blood in a 5-foot radius and the spell ends.
 Each other creature in the radius must make a Dexterity saving or suffer 1d6 necrotic damage.

-You can use you action to make a melee spell attack with the crimson blade.
+You can use your action to make a melee spell attack with the crimson blade.
 On a hit, the target takes 4d6 necrotic damage and must succeed on a Wisdom saving throw or become frightened until the end of its next turn.

 While frightened by this spell, a creature must take the Dash action and move away from you by the safest route available on its turn, unless there is nowhere to move.